 All raceways, manholes, electrical equipment, and other hardware used for electrical utilities shall be dedicated to this purpose.

 OVERHEAD DISTRIBUTION

 Overhead electrical distribution shall be used only at the discretion of the RELLIS.
-All over head will be

-RELLIS Campus Facility Design Guidelines Section-33 Page 15 of 19 per TAMU UES standards and shall be done as direct by TAMU UES.
+All over head will be RELLIS Campus Facility Design Guidelines per TAMU UES standards and shall be done as direct by TAMU UES.